-This study focuses on the 41 kilometre section of Highway 11 between Highway 22 and Township Road 390 (east of Benalto).
+This study focuses on the 41-kilometre section of Highway 11 between Highway 22 and Township Road 390 (east of Benalto).
 Highway 11 is an important route for the movement of people, goods, and services.
 It connects national parks and communities with over 5,000 residents, including Red Deer, Sylvan Lake and Rocky Mountain House.
-CIMA Canada Inc. (CIMA+) will conduct the functional planning study on behalf of Alberta Transportation.
+CIMA Canada Inc. (CIMA+) is conducting the functional planning study on behalf of Alberta Transportation.

 In summer 2020, Alberta Transportation announced the twinning of Highway 11 (David Thompson Highway) between Rocky Mountain House and Sylvan Lake.
 The David Thompson Highway leads to some of the most breathtaking scenery in Canada and is a popular route for the tourism industry.
 Twinning this highway will improve access for Albertans and visitors alike.

 - Technical investigations

 - Develop alternative concepts

 - Benefit and cost analysis